As an instructor, what else can I do to help students receiving accommodations?

 - Adding a reminder about services for students with disabilities to the course syllabus, including contact information for Student Disability Services.

 - Announcing to class that students with accommodations need to make an appointment with you to discuss their specific accommodation needs.
 This helps ensure student privacy and inadvertent disclosure of a student’s disability status does not occur in front of others.

 - Not accepting disability diagnostic documentation directly from the student.
-Instructors receive a copy of the Letter of Accommodation by CWI email and can access the most up to date version of it in the Faculty Access Portal.
+Instructors receive a copy of the Letter of Accommodation by CWI email and can access the most up to date version of it in the AIM Faculty Portal.

 - Staying in contact with students who receive accommodations.

 - Referring students to Student Disability Services or Student Support Services as personal and/or academic concerns arise.

 - Contacting Student Disability Services immediately if questions or concerns arise.

 - Remembering participation by a student is voluntary and they are responsible for the choices they make.